VerdantFox/blog_posts/posts/0013_param_tests_dataclasses/param_tests_dataclasses.md

 I noticed that with four items to keep track of, the `pytest.param()` iterable has become more unwieldy.
 Furthermore, the last two items in the iterable (corresponding to `expected` and `error`) are a little awkward. `error` doesn't matter for cases that don't error, so we need a series of `None` filler values for `error` in those test cases.
 And `expected` doesn't matter for the error case since there is no expected value.

-Let's expand the example one step further to drive these points home.
+Keep the above two annoyances in mind as I further expand the example to drive these points home.
 Let's say we notice that sometimes non-numbers get passed into the `divide` function, causing more problems we need to test for.
 To compensate, we add a **debug** log statement to check the types of the incoming numbers.

 ```python
 import logging